 - 1. In the Monitor Resource Definitions list, click Add. - In the Monitor Resource Definition dialog box, select the monitor resource type NIC Link Up/Down monitor in the Type box, and enter the monitor resource name miiw1 in the Name box.
 Click Next. - 3.
-Enter the NIC (eth0) to be monitored in the Monitor Target box, and click Next. - 4.
-Configure the monitor settings.
-Do not change the default value.
-Click Next. - 5.
+Enter the monitor settings.
+Change nothing from the default values.
+Click Next. - 4.
+Enter the NIC (eth0) to be monitored in the Monitor Target box, and click Next. - 5.
 Specify the recovery target.
 Click Browse. - 6.
 Click ManagementGroup in the tree view and click OK.
 ManagementGroup is set in the Recovery Target. - 7.
-Set $\bf 0$ in the Reactivation Threshold box, and set $\bf 1$ in the Failover Threshold.
 Click Finish.

-4-3.
-Add a monitor resource (NIC Link Up/Down monitor resource for management group)
+3-3.
+Add a monitor resource (NIC Link Up/Down monitor resource for an application group (failover1))

-1. In the Monitor Resource Definitions list, click Add.

-- In the Monitor Resource Definition dialog box, select the monitor resource type NIC Link Up/Down monitor in the Type box, and enter the monitor resource name miiw2 in the Name box.
+- 1. In the Monitor Resource Definitions list, click Add. - In the Monitor Resource Definition dialog box, select the monitor resource type NIC Link Up/Down monitor in the Type box, and enter the monitor resource name miiw2 in the Name box.
 Click Next. - 3.
-Enter the NIC (eth0) to be monitored in the Monitor Target box, and click Next. - 4.
-Configure the monitor settings.
-Click Next. - 5.
+Enter the monitor settings.
+Change nothing from the default values.
+Click Next. - 4.
+Enter the NIC (eth0) to be monitored in the Monitor Target box, and click Next. - 5.
 Specify the recovery target.
 Click Browse. - 6.
 Click failover1 in the tree view.
 Click OK. "failover1" is set in the Recovery Target. - 7.
-Set 0 in the Reactivation Threshold box, and set 1 in the Failover Threshold.
 Click Finish.